Calibrating confounding strength in sensitivity models for weighting estimators: a comparative review and a new method: Advanced approaches

 In the previous subsections, only non-parametric/model-free methods have been presented, which, we believe, is an advantage when no a priori about the functional form of $\mathbf{X}$, $T$ or $Y$ exists.
 Nevertheless, we give an overview of other methods that assign models, for example, to the treatment $T$ or to the outcome $Y$, but we do not study them in detail in the next sections.

 \textcite{hsu2013calibrating, zhang2020calibrated} use double/simultaneous sensitivity analyses: one sensitivity model relates $\mathbf{U}$ to the treatment $T$ (as in Definition~\ref{def:MSM_U}) and the other one relates $\mathbf{U}$ to the outcome $Y$.
 The sensitivity parameter of the first one is denoted $\Gamma$ and the sensitivity parameter of the second one is denoted $\Delta$. \textcite{hsu2013calibrating} draw contour plots of $\Delta$ versus $\Gamma$ for a cutoff value defined by some maximum p-value over $\mathcal{U}$ for testing the null hypothesis of no treatment effect with significance level $\alpha$, and evaluate if \textit{unobserved} confounders of certain strengths could exist based on the relative position of \textit{observed} confounders with respect to the cutoff value (Figure~\ref{fig:double_sensitivity_analysis}).
 The contour plot defines two areas: a robustness area and a non-robustness area, where results are, respectively, robust and non-robust to unobserved confounders.
 If a practitioner judges that a potential unobserved confounder $\mathbf{U}$ is similar to an observed confounder $X^{(1)}$ located in the robustness area, then the conclusions are considered robust to unobserved confounders.
 On the other side, if the practitioner thinks that the potential unobserved confounder $\mathbf{U}$ is similar to an observed confounder $X^{(2)}$ located in the non-robustness area, then the conclusions are considered non-robust to unobserved confounders. \textcite{zhang2020calibrated} later addressed some limitations of the approach proposed by \textcite{hsu2013calibrating}.
 These methods are inspired by \textcite{imbens2003sensitivity} and \textcite{cinelli2020making} who use two partial $R^2$ (or coefficients of partial determination), one for the treatment, $R^2_T$, and one for the outcome, $R^2_Y$, instead of sensitivity models.
+Please also refer to \textcite{rosenbaum2009amplification} and \textcite{soriano2023interpretable} for a related approach called \textit{amplification}.

 One interesting point about these methods is that it allows to define a \textit{robustness value} (RV)~\parencite{cinelli2020making}.
 For a fixed cutoff value, such as the null effect for the ATE, the RV was first defined as the value $R^2_\mathrm{RV}$ for which $R^2_T$ is equal to $R^2_Y$, and, by extension, could be defined as the value $\varrho$ for which $\Delta$ is equal to $\Gamma$ on the contour plot of this cutoff value (Figure~\ref{fig:double_sensitivity_analysis}).
 The RV presents the advantage of being ``independent" from the observed confounders, in the sense that we do not need to report the pairs $(\Gamma, \Delta)$ adjusted on each observed confounder to conclude if the analysis is robust or not.